phyushin/phyushin.github.io/_posts/2026-06-10-iOS-mobile-app-testingpt2.markdown

 Once you're connected to the process you can start to explore the application - for example using `env` to find where the app stores data:
  {% include image.html url="assets/ios_mobile_app_testing_pt2/objection_env.png" description="App environment information" %}

+ We're going to leave it here for this post as we've now got an idea of how to set up a testing environment using Lakr233's vphone [repo][1]

 ## Troubleshooting